synapse-ai-labs/synapse-api/README.md

 Access OpenAPI documentation at /docs.

 ## Local Development
-1. Run `wrangler dev` to start a local instance of the API.
+1. Run `yarn dev` to start a local instance of the API.
 2. Open `http://localhost:9000/` in your browser to see the Swagger interface where you can try the endpoints.
 3. Changes made in the `src/` folder will automatically trigger the server to reload, you only need to refresh the Swagger interface.